laszlocph/gimlet-documentation/src/pages/docs/ci-integration.md

 You typically add this after your docker image build step, where you would normally place the deploy step in your pipeline.

-Gimlet doesn't take control of your CI workflow, you can keep oragnizing your CI pipelines as you desire and call Gimlet's API whenever you need to perform a gitops operation.
+Gimlet doesn't take control of your CI workflow, you can keep organizing your CI pipelines as you desire and call Gimlet's API whenever you need to perform a gitops operation.

 ```yaml
 name: Build